usnistgov/ElectionGlossary/index.md

 ## <a name="enhanced-visual-format"></a>enhanced visual format
-An alternative visual display format supporting personal choices such as text size, color contrast, and preferred language.
+A display format that is an alternative visual format supporting personal screen display choices such as text size, color contrast, and preferred language.

 ## <a name="error-correction-code"></a>error correction code